 Concept’s quick guide to the Heat Network Efficiency Scheme

-Government funding is available to help organisations improve existing district heating and communal heating projects – and it’s open to public, private and third sector organisations.
+Government funding is available to help organisations improve existing district heating and communal heating projects.
+This scheme is open to public, private, and third sector organisations across England and Wales.

 What is the Heat Network Efficiency Scheme (HNES)?